biermanncarl/cx16-concerto/readme.md

   This clamping is done before the "global" volume knob.
 So you can even make quiet sounds that sound compressed ;)
   For maximal modulation depth, the clamping can fail, though.
+* **Finite pitch ranges.** Please note that the pitch values Concerto can handle only have a limited range.
+If pitch values beyond that range occur due to modulation or simply due to playing a high or low note, there may be unexpected results.
+Trial and error will lead you the way and show you what can be done and what can't.

 ## How to include Concerto into your own application